yomovh/Cloud_Toulouse_2024_OVHcloud_automation/README.md

 ```bash
 vim list_instances.py
 ```
-* Remove the autentication in the code (we are using configuration file)
+* Remove the authentication in the code (we are using configuration file)
 * Replace the {servicename} by the value copied from the control panel (below you project name)

 ```python